-Parameter choice for kCSD The kCSD framework which we have introduced here is very flexible, one can use many different types of bases.
-This leads to a question what is the recommended first choice of model space and how to choose parameters for unknown sources.
-As our numerical experiments in Section 3 show, Gaussian models give smaller errors in a larger range of parameters than the step functions, so we recommend the Gaussians.
-The optimal value of R for electrodes on regular grid is between 1-2 inter-electrode distances.
-We expect that even better results can be obtained with basis adapted to problem at hand.
-Its construction should be motivated by available anatomical and functional information or tests on sources generated in computational modeling, if only possible.
+5.4 Parameter Choice for kCSD.
+The kCSD framework that we have introduced here is very flexible; one can use many different types of bases.
+This leads to a question of what the recommended first choice of model space is and how to choose parameters for unknown sources.
+As our numerical experiments in section 3 show, gaussian models give smaller errors in a larger range of parameters than the step functions, so we recommend the gaussians.
+The optimal value of R for electrodes on regular grid is between one and two interelectrode distances.
+We expect that even better results can be obtained with basis adapted to the problem at hand.
+Its construction should be motivated by available anatomical and functional information or tests on sources generated in computational modeling if possible.
 Efficient construction of optimal basis for a problem at hand is another direction worth exploring.
-One possible approach is the use of cross-validation which we demonstrated in Section 4 for selection of the regularization constant λ .
+One possible approach is the use of cross-validation, which we demonstrated in section 4 for selection of the regularization constant λ .

-Including time dependence As mentioned in Section 2 time dependence of the potentials was not taken into account in this paper.
+5.5 Including Time Dependence.
+As mentioned in section 2, time dependence of the potentials was not taken into account in this letter.
 However, LFP data coming from experiments usually have the form of several time series-one for each electrode.
-Modeling these time series, relationships between them and incorporating this knowledge in the estimation may reveal more information about the examined region.
+As a result of modeling these time series, the relationships between them, and incorporating this knowledge in the estimation may reveal more information about the examined region.

-A possible way of extending the framework described in this paper would be to add time dependence to the basis functions introduced in Section 2.
-In the simplest case one could think of basis functions that factorise into the product of two separate location and time dependent factors:
+A possible way of extending the framework described in this letter would be to add time dependence to the basis functions introduced in section 2.
+In the simplest case, one could think of basis functions that factorize into the product of two seperate location and time-dependent factors, where $\tilde{b}{i2}(t)$ could have a step or a gaussian shape.

-$$\widetilde{b}i(\mathbf{x},t) = \widetilde{b}{i1}(\mathbf{x})\widetilde{b}{i2}(t),$$ where $\widetilde{b}{i2}(t)$ could have a 'step' or a Gaussian shape.
+$$\widetilde{b}i(\mathbf{x},t) = \widetilde{b}{i1}(\mathbf{x})\widetilde{b}{i2}(t),$$

 If we calculate the potential generated by \tilde{b}i in every moment t, we get a set of potential basis functions $b_i(\mathbf{x}, t)$.
-We are therefore free to construct kernels as in (9) and (17), run the kCSD method and obtain a time dependent CSD estimator.
+We are therefore free to construct kernels as in equations 2.9 and 2.17, run the kCSD method, and obtain a time dependent CSD estimator.

-Direct kCSD method Up till now we have always derived kernels K and \widetilde{K} from the basis functions via equations (9) and (17).
+5.6 Direct kCSD Method.
+To this point, we have always derived kernels K and \widetilde{K} from the basis functions via equations 2.9 and 2.17.
 One can also try defining kernel K directly, omitting the introduction of basis functions.
-It is shown in Shawe-Taylor & Christiani (2004) (Theorem 3.11) that as long as a kernel function K is positive definite, then there exists an RKHS \mathcal{H} and an equivalent mapping $\phi: \mathbb{R} \longrightarrow \mathcal{H}$ such that:
+Shawe-Taylor and Christiani (2004, theorem 3.11) showed that as long as a kernel function K is positive definite, then there exists an RKHS \mathcal{H} and an equivalent mapping $\phi : \mathbb{R} \longrightarrow \mathcal{H}$ such that

-$$K(\mathbf{x}, \mathbf{y}) = \langle \phi(\mathbf{x}), \phi(\mathbf{y}) \rangle.$$ where by A_y we denote operator A acting on the second variable, so we can write
+$$K(\mathbf{x}, \mathbf{y}) = \langle \phi(\mathbf{x}), \phi(\mathbf{y}) \rangle.$$ where by \mathcal{A}y we denote operator $\mathcal A$ acting on the second variable, so we can write

-We are therefore free to model the potentials with kernels typically used in learning algorithms (e.g. a Gaussian kernel), as presented for instance in Schoelkopf & Smola (2002), Chapter 2.3.
-To model CSD it rests to find the equivalent cross-kernel.
+We are therefore free to model the potentials with kernels typically used in learning algorithms (e.g., a gaussian kernel), as presented, for instance, in Schölkopf and Smola (2002).
+To model CSD, it remains to find the equivalent cross-kernel.
 This can be done regarding the following equation: